mwarning/KadNode/misc/examples.md

 ## Use existing HTTPS server for authentication

-Instead of KadNode, a HTTPS server (e.g. apache, nginx) on the same host can provide the authentication.
+Instead of KadNode, an HTTPS server (e.g. apache, nginx) on the same host can provide the authentication.
 In this case KadNode only does the announcements:

 Server configuration:
 ```